Non-negatively curved GKM orbifolds: Introduction

-The GKM condition --- introduced in \cite{GKM} --- requires that \(M_1\) is is of a particularly simple type.
+The GKM condition --- introduced in \cite{GKM} --- requires that the one-skeleton \(M_1\) of the action, i.e. the union of all orbits of dimension less than or equal to one, is of a particularly simple type.
 Namely, it is required that \(M_1\) is a union of two-dimensional spheres, such that the \(T\)-action restricts to a cohomogeneity one action on each two-sphere.
 The orbit space \(\Gamma=M_1/T\) is then an \(n\)-valent graph, where \(2n=\dim M\).
 The isotropy representations at the fixed points induce a labeling of the edges of the graph, as explained in Section \ref{Preliminaries}.
 From this labelled graph one can compute the equivariant and non-equivariant rational cohomology rings of a GKM manifold or orbifold.
 This is made explicit in the GKM Theorem \cite{GKM}, see Theorem \ref{thm:gkm} below.

 Similarly to the GKM condition, we say that an action is GKM$_k$ if for all $0\leq k'<k$ the union of the orbits of dimension at most $k'$ is a union of $2k'$-dimensional invariant submanifolds.
 Their GKM graphs are then the \(k'\)-dimensional faces of the GKM graph of \(M\).